 One of the main interesting sites for the Project is represented by the remains of a late Etruscan and Republican sanctuary.
 Around it, a vicus was founded in order to provide support to the adjacent religious complex.
 The site occupies a large portion of the territory of Monteverdi and it has been initially excavated by the Soprintendenza between 1989 and 1990.

 The preliminary analysis of the material culture dates the site in two different phases: the first phase is set during the late 4th – 3rd c.
 BC, while the second phase runs from the 2nd c.
 BC to c.
 80BC.
-However, surveys around the site clearly shows the existence of different (and later) phases of occupation at least until the 2nd c.
+However, surveys around the site clearly show the existence of different (and later) phases of occupation at least until the 2nd c.
 AD as coins minted under Trajan and Hadrian were recovered.

 The archaeological research

 The aim of the Project is to fully expose and understand the site at Serrata dei Tori.
-Moreover two aspects are fundamental.
+Moreover, two aspects are fundamental.
 First, archaeology has to understand the interconnected relationship between the sanctuary and its vicus, trying to figure out whether mutual phases can be recognized.
 Secondly, we aim to understand the transformation of the surrounding landscape from the Roman period into the medieval, and to see changes and variabilities in the mobility of goods and people.
-The presence of the river Ombrone represents the trait d’union with the data already available with the sea coast in terms of trades and commerces between the coast and the mainland.
+The presence of the river Ombrone represents the trait d’union with the data already available with the sea coast in terms of trades and commerce between the coast and the mainland.